MileHacker Logo

 • Doce de Leite: Rich, caramelized milk spread, enjoyed on its own or in desserts.

-• Pequi: Native fruit having a strong, distinctive flavor, often cooked with rice or chicken meat.
+• Pequi: Native fruit with a strong, distinctive flavor, often cooked with rice or chicken meat.

 • Cachaça: Brazil's national spirit, Minas Gerais offers renowned artisanal varieties.